EHCP: Finding a School

 - The school or institution is not suitable for the age, ability, aptitude or SEN of the child or young person

-- The attendance of the child or young person there would not be compatible with the efficient education of others, or the efficient use of resources
+- The attendance of the child or young person there would not be compatible with the efficient education of others

 If you don’t agree with the educational placement we name, you can consider appeals and mediation.